EstebanForge/daedalus/docs/workflow-proposal.md

 ### 1. Jobs-to-be-Done (JTBD)

 **Purpose:** Define the problem.
-Understand what job the product is hired to do.
+Understand what job the product is "hired" to do.

 **Output:** A single statement in the format:
 ```